ATNF/askapsdp/Code/Doc/user/current/doc/tutorials/selavy.rst

-This forces a fit of a single Gaussian only (ignoring the full set of initial estimates), and (as of change set 6455) returns the first estimate if the fit fails.
+This forces a fit of a single Gaussian only (ignoring the full set of initial estimates), and (as of change set 6455, or release CP-0.3) returns the first estimate if the fit fails.
 Note that the max reduced chisq has been upped to 10 to capture poor fits (often a good idea for bright targets, as the PSF is slightly different to a Gaussian).

 Here’s an example, where all the red contours are a single Duchamp source and the blue ellipse represents the fitted component.
-Some tweaking of the *threshSpatial* parameter might be needed.
+Some tweaking of the *threshSpatial* parameter might be needed, depending on the typical separation of the sidelobes

 .. image:: figures/sidelobeSource.png
    :align: center